OpenUpSA/crime-stats-demystifed/README.md

 We asked ourselves whether the ISS calculations could be improved, and more importantly, whether we could design a way of estimating the number of crimes at a more granular level, e.g. a city or even suburb.
+As it turned out, inferring crime statistics at a desired level requires some brainstorming, bit of maths and coding, yet is far from impossible.

+How have we tackled the question?
 In brief, we took the geographical boundaries of the police districts, for which the crime data is available, and the Census boundaries with the population data, overlayed the two and created smaller intersecting regions, for which both crime and population can be estimated.